wenyuan0806/8051_ECDSA/README.md

 I recommend just copying (or symlink) ecc.h and ecc.c into your project.
 Then just `#include "nECC.h"` to use the nano-ecc functions.

-See ecc.h for documentation for each function.
+See `nECC.h` for documentation for each function.

 Speed and Size
 --------------